This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra cost to you. Thanks.

 The Altra Torin 4 Plush also features the all-new, highly responsive, and lightweight Quantic midsole.
 By compromising some energy, this wide toe box shoe achieves excellent impact absorption.
 So if you care less about speed, you will love this extra plush trainer.

 More importantly, this extra wide shoe includes a decoupled outsole.
-It’s a little rigid than the previous model due to the extra cushioning of the midsole.
+These barefoot shoes are a little rigid than the previous model due to the extra cushioning of the midsole.
 But still, it achieves an impressive degree of flexibility.

-Equally important, with the Torin 4 Plush, you won’t feel the ground underfoot.
+Equally important, with this zero drop shoe, you won’t feel the ground underfoot.
 It provides a substantial amount of protection than most shoe models out there.
 To achieve this, it covers its foam on the outsole.

-The shoe’s upper support has a cozier knit with excellent breathability and stretch.
+The upper support of this road running shoe has a cozier knit with excellent breathability and stretch.
 Besides, its lacing is also very secure.
 For this reason, it’s ideal for running in loose gravel, streets, or fire roads.

 Like its predecessors, the Altra Escalante 2 wide width toe box shoe features a zero-drop base.
 Also, it comes with a foot-shaped toe box.